willfanguy/instapaper.koplugin/README.md

 - **Auto WiFi connect** — triggers network connection automatically when needed
 - **Title injection** — missing article titles are added as a heading in the downloaded HTML
 - **Reading progress** display (percentage read)
+- **Configurable article list limit** — fetch up to 10, 25, 50, 100, 200, or 500 articles at once
 - **Open downloads folder** shortcut in the menu
+- **Clear downloads cache** — delete all downloaded files and folders with a single tap
 - **Persistent credentials** — stay logged in across sessions

 ## Installation